ericholsinger/GameTest/README.md

 Experimenting with [AlmasB](https://github.com/AlmasB) JavaFX library [FXGL](https://github.com/AlmasB/FXGL)

+Currently this test demonstrates:
+* displaying the x,y coordinates of the player object
+* bounding the player object within the game screen
+* playing a bumping sound at the edge of the screen
+* background ambient music
+* sprite sheet slicing for walking and idle animations
+* animated the walk/idle sequence in all four cardinal coordinates (North, East, South, West)
+* minimal "moonwalking", by adjusting the animation duration

 ## Getting Started

 I'm using IntelliJ on a Mac and I started with the [FXGL Wiki](https://github.com/AlmasB/FXGL/wiki/Introduction) Getting Started Tutorial.